 But sometimes, we feel the need to step back, take a look around, and make an extremely bold proclamation.
 Today is just such a day – so sit down, put down any potentially stain-inflicting liquids, and brace yourself!
-Because we have news for you – even if you aren’t excited about the subtle pleasures of well-instrumented systems, you should be excited about a voice.
+Because we have news for you – even if you aren’t excited about the subtle pleasures of well-instrumented systems, you should be excited about voice.

-Voice represents a revolution that is going to make the mobile install-base (2B+) seem quaint.
+Voice technology represents a revolution that is going to make the mobile install-base (2B+) seem quaint.
 That’s right – for voice devices, two billion is not the ceiling – it’s the floor.

 Don’t believe me?
 Let’s see where voice has been added already:

 You might scoff – does one really need a voice-enabled refrigerator – will I ever really ask “Alexa, how old is the milk?”
-It doesn’t matter – even if you cross off half of the items on this list, it still leads to a far, far larger install-base than we have with phones – orders of magnitude larger.
+It doesn’t matter, but you can – even if you cross off half of the items on this list, it still leads to a far, far larger install-base than we have with phones – orders of magnitude larger.
 We each have one phone (and maybe Walter White had two) – in my eye-line right now, I have a TV, thermostat, two light-bulbs, and a smart speaker.
 That’s one room.
 Now count the whole house.
 Now picture it five years from now.
 The game is already over.

 Voice-Addressable Devices Are Even More Ubiquitous

-(I’m not even touching on all the enabling technologies that Amazon is pumping out – like [email protected], the Gadgets API, microsecond response-time DBs, etc. But these pieces are all pulling together to make it possible for anything with a battery to play a part in this brave new connected world.)
+(I’m not even touching on all the enabling technologies that Amazon is pumping out – like Lambdas@Edge, the Gadgets API, microsecond response-time DBs, etc. But these pieces are all pulling together to make it possible for anything with a battery to play a part in this brave new connected world.)

-And the distinction between being enabled and addressable gets blurred – here are two scenarios:
+Here the distinction between being enabled and addressable gets blurred – here are two scenarios:

 1) You have Echo Dots embedded in every room that control all your smart devices